Guardiola's mother dies after contracting coronavirus, Man City confirm | Goal.com

 Pep Guardiola's mother has died aged 82 after contracting coronavirus, Manchester City have confirmed.

-Dolors Sala Carrio passed away in Barcelona on Monday, with the club releasing a statement on their official Twitter account.
+Dolors Sala Carrio passed away in Barcelona on Monday, with the club releasing a statement via their official Twitter account.

 It read: "The Manchester City family are devastated to report the death today of Pep's mother Dolors Sala Carrio in Manresa, Barcelona after contracting coronavirus.
 She was 82 years old.